amahuika/ASP.NET-Core-Web-API-IndigoMassage/README.md

 # IndigoMassageProject
 ASP.NET Web API for Indigo Massage Web Application to Book and manage client bookings online.
-This web api stream lines the booking process for my client who was currently taking bookings via facebook.
+This web api is used with a reactJS front end.
 ### Back-End
 ASP.net Web API, N-Tier Arcitecture.
 ### Front-End(Not in this repository)